voxel-wiki/voxel-wiki.github.io/content/wiki/storage/_index.md

 var voxel = voxels[x][y][z];
 ```

-However, because storing arrays within arrays means having pointers pointing at pointers (which ain't good for various reasons we won't get into here), it is generally recommended to use a one-dimensional array with a clearly defined *spatial indexing scheme*.
+However, because storing *arrays within arrays* often means having *pointers pointing at pointers* (which ain't good for [various reasons](/wiki/optimization) we won't get into here), it is generally recommended to use a one-dimensional array with a clearly defined *spatial indexing scheme*.

 Here's an example: